digdir/designsystemet/README.md

 ## Contributors 💪

-We are lucky to have a bunch of awesome people contributing to the designsystem.
+We are lucky to have a bunch of great people contributing to the designsystem.

 <a style="margin-top: 32px; display: block;" href="https://github.com/digdir/designsystem/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=digdir/designsystem" />